Do Student Loans Affect Your Credit Score?

 How credit scores are calculated

-Under the FICO credit-scoring model, your credit score is calculated based on five primary factors.
-Each weighs into your score differently.
+Under the FICO credit-scoring model, your credit score is calculated based on five primary factors, each carrying a different weight:

 Payment history

-Your payment history makes up about 35% of your credit score.
-While on-time payments nudge your score up gradually, a single late or missed payment can tank your score for months.
+This makes up about 35% of your credit score.
+On-time payments gradually boost your score, while a single late or missed payment can significantly impact it.

 Outstanding debt

-Your outstanding debt, worth about 30% of your credit score, compares how much you owe compared to your available credit.
-Lenders often assume people with larger outstanding debts are riskier borrowers.
+Worth about 30% of your credit score, this factor compares how much you owe compared to your available credit.
+Lenders often view individuals with larger outstanding debts as riskier borrowers.

 Credit history